MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-visualizers-of-data.md

 # Custom data visualizers for the Visual Studio debugger (.NET)

 > [!IMPORTANT]
-> Starting with version 17.9, Visual Studio now supports writing visualizers in .NET 6.0+ that run out-of-process using the new VisualStudio.Extensibility model.
-We encourage visualizer authors to reference the new documentation at [Create Visual Studio debugger visualizers](../extensibility/visualstudio.extensibility/debugger-visualizer/debugger-visualizers.md) unless they want to support older versions of VS or want to ship their custom visualizers as part of a library DLL.
+> Starting with Visual Studio 2022 version 17.9, visualizers can now be written in .NET 6.0+ that run out-of-process using the new VisualStudio.Extensibility model.
+We encourage visualizer authors to reference the new documentation at [Create Visual Studio debugger visualizers](../extensibility/visualstudio.extensibility/debugger-visualizer/debugger-visualizers.md) unless they want to support older versions of Visual Studio or want to ship their custom visualizers as part of a library DLL.

 A *visualizer* is part of the Visual Studio debugger user interface that displays a variable or object in a manner appropriate to its data type.
 For example, a [bitmap visualizer](/previous-versions/visualstudio/visual-studio-2015/debugger/image-watch/image-watch) interprets a bitmap structure and displays the graphic it represents.
 Some visualizers let you modify as well as view the data.
 In the debugger, a visualizer is represented by a magnifying glass icon ![VisualizerIcon](../debugger/media/dbg-tips-visualizer-icon.png "Visualizer icon").
 You can select the icon in a **DataTip**, debugger **Watch** window, or **QuickWatch** dialog box, and then select the appropriate visualizer for the corresponding object.